lavakyan/mstm-spectrum/README.md

         d = 10   # 'gap' between spheres
         ```
         are used to build initial configuration.
-    1. at run time the script will show the number of spheres and prompt for continue
+    1. at run time the script will show the number of spheres and prompt for continue, as shown below:

         ![Screenshot image][screen]

+        In this example the first 18 steps are preparational.
+        They followed by production steps, where chi-square is reported and plot is updated.

 ## Citation

-[screen]: screenshot-example.jpg "Screenshot of example run"
+[screen]: screenshot-example.jpg?raw=true "Screenshot of example run"